No-Nonsense Guide to Hosting Thanksgiving in 2024

 If you’re looking for ideas for hosting Thanksgiving that set your menu apart, consider making creative twists on classic dishes.
 Serve potatoes au gratin in place of mashed potatoes or mac and cheese.
 Make miniature versions of apple pie.
 Or replace the greens with roasted Brussels sprouts.

 You may also want to factor in appetizers for guests to enjoy while the meal is being finished.
 This will be especially useful if you will have family or friends in the house with you all day.
-Having a charcuterie board with cured meats, cheese and fruits, as well as veggie platters or crackers, will help keep everyone’s hunger at bay throughout the day.
+Having a charcuterie board with cured meats, cheese and fruits, as well as whipping up some delicious vegetarian Thanksgiving recipes, will help keep everyone’s hunger at bay throughout the day.

 An overlooked part of the Thanksgiving menu is beverages.
 Consider whether you’re going to serve soda, wine, cocktails or mocktails and factor those as ingredients into your menu.